adityabisoi/json-hub/README.md

 ## Documentation
 To understand the aim, scope and technologies used in the project, please see the [documentation](https://bit.ly/36PmwEc)

+## Help & support
+If you are stuck somewhere or do not understand what to do, feel free to reach out to mentors/ admin in discord.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.